SomeTvGuy/RetroJukeBox2.0/ReadMe.md

 -There will be a message in the terminal window saying 'Please Enter In A Valid Khinsider Album Url: ', copy and paste a URL from the website, and press enter

--You'll be asked to Provide an Album name, this is the name of the Folder that your tracks will be held in.
+-You'll be asked to provide an album name, **this is the name of the Folder that your tracks will be held in**.
 I'd recommend storing it as the name of the videogame or maybe something unique to prevent any errors

 # |References|
 Raw String to HTML